 One Man Worried His Syphilitic Brother's Baldness Would Embarrass The Family

 During an era when long hair was a status symbol, syphilis was more than just an incurable STD - it was also a social disaster.
-Diarist Samuel Pepys summed up that attitude when he learned that his brother had syphilis: "If [my brother] lives," Pepys wrote in his diary in the 1660s, "he will not be able to show his head - which will be a very great shame to me."
+Diarist Samuel Pepys summed up that attitude when he learned that his brother had syphilis: "If [my brother] lives," Pepys wrote in his diary, "he will not be able to show his head - which will be a very great shame to me."